Nafanan language: Geography and demography

 Nafaanra is bordered by Kulango languages to the west and southeast, while Deg (a Gur language) is found to the north and east.
 The closest eastern and western neighbour is the Mande language Ligbi.
 Southeast and south of Nafaanra and Ligbi, the Akan language Abron is spoken.

 The Nafana people live in the north-west corner of the Brong-Ahafo Region of Ghana, concentrated mainly in Sampa (capital of the Jaman North district) and Banda.
 There are two dialectal variants of Nafaanra: Pantera of Banda, and Fantera of Sampa.
 Bendor-Samuel gives a 79% cognate relationship on the Swadesh list between the two dialects, meaning that they have many basic words in common.
 The Banda dialect is considered central.
 The terms "Fantera" and "Pantera" come from other peoples and are considered pejorative by the Nafana.

 The Nafana people say that they come from a village called Kakala in Ivory Coast.
 Their oral history says that some of their people are still there, and if they go back they will not be allowed to leave again.
 They arrived in the Banda area after the Ligbi people, who came from Begho (Bigu, Bighu) to the area in the early 17th century.

 According to Ethnologue, as of 2005, many Nafana are bilingual in Twi, the regional lingua franca, to some extent.
-Using the ILR scale: 50% of Nafana have limited working proficiency in Twi, while 20% have general professional proficiency The remaining 30% have either elementary proficiency (15%) or no proficiency at all (15%).
+Using the ILR scale, 50% of Nafana have limited working proficiency in Twi, while 20% have general professional proficiency.
+The remaining 30% have either elementary proficiency (15%) or no proficiency at all (15%).
 15–25% of the Nafana people are literate in Twi, whereas only 1–5% are literate in Nafaanra.

 65 Dompo people living in the close vicinity of Banda have shifted to Nafaanra.
-Dompo is their first language, thought to be extinct until a field work trip of Blench in 1998 proved the contrary.
+Dompo is their first language, thought to be extinct until a fieldwork trip by Blench in 1998 proved the contrary.

 Classification

 Maurice Delafosse was the first linguist to mention Nafaanra, calling it "a much dispersed Senufo tribe" in 1904.
 Westermann in his classification of West-African languages, also grouped Nafaanra with Senufo, apparently based on the word list found in Rapp.
 This classification is confirmed by Bendor-Samuel, who bases his internal Senufo classification on the comparative word lists in Swadesh et al.

-It is less clear which particular Senufo branch Nafaanra is related to most closely.
-Bendor-Samuel gives a 60% cognate relationship on the Swadesh list with "Tenere" (a western Senari dialect), 59% with "Central Senari" (the Senari dialect spoken around Korhogo), and 43% with the non-Senufo languages Mo (or Deg), Kabre (or Kabiye), and Dogon.
+It is less clear which particular Senufo branch Nafaanra is most closely related to.
+Bendor-Samuel gives a 60% cognate relationship based on the Swadesh list with "Tenere" (a western Senari dialect), 59% with "Central Senari" (the Senari dialect spoken around Korhogo), and 43% with the non-Senufo languages Mo (or Deg), Kabre (or Kabiye), and Dogon.
 The relatively low scores of about 60% point to a rather distant relationship.
-Likewise, Mensah and Tchagbale establish an intercomprensibility factor of 38% with "Tyebaara" (Senari), concluding that Nafaanra is only distantly related to this dialect.
+Likewise, Mensah and Tchagbale establish an intercomprehensibility factor of 38% with "Tyebaara" (Senari), concluding that Nafaanra is only distantly related to this dialect.
 Nafaanra has been tentatively linked to Palaka (Kpalaga) by Manessy, whereas Mills suggests a relation with the southern Tagwana–Djimini branch.